“Waterloo’s most famous junior officer: The early and final years of Cavalié Mercer RHA”

 Thursday 9th November 2017

 It is truly a privilege to be invited to speak at the East India Club, 16 St James’ Square, London.
-This is the very building where, in 1815, the Prince Regent was interrupted with the announcement of the victory at Waterloo (much to the annoyance of the hostess whose dinner party was ruined!).
-Drinks reception from 18:00, speech 18:45 prompt.
-Packed with fresh insights and the results of extensive original research, we’ll cover the childhood and upbringing, within a military family, of this most famous Waterloo hero.
+This is the very site where, in 1815, the Prince Regent was interrupted with the announcement of the victory at Waterloo (much to the annoyance of the hostess whose dinner party was ruined!).
+Packed with fresh insights and the results of extensive original research (at least what one can get over in 45 minutes) we covered the childhood and upbringing, within a military family, of this most famous Waterloo hero.
 Mercer’s schooling, family tragedy, studies at the Royal Military Academy Woolwich, his first posting, and his final years as the second most senior Artilleryman in the country … in short, what made Mercer the man he became.
+SOLD OUT!

 Keen to learn more about Waterloo and Mercer?
 We are available for talks and tours on Waterloo, Mercer’s life and Mercer’s Waterloo.
 Please contact me here.